jaumesalatantinya/oneplus/README.md

 1. Start Firefox (only works with firefox)
 2. Get logged to one plus account that you want to revice de invi
 3. Run
-⋅⋅⋅node oneplusfb.js 0
+node oneplusfb.js 0
-⋅⋅⋅node oneplusfb.js 1
+node oneplusfb.js 1
-⋅⋅⋅node oneplusfb.js 2
+node oneplusfb.js 2
-⋅⋅⋅node oneplusfb.js 3
+node oneplusfb.js 3